 The installation was built from mud, with stones mixed in to help bind the mixture together.
 The domed roof was built onto a lattice-work frame to provide support.
 The original installation at Skalia does not show evidence of a lattice frame, however, our main purpose was to test the functionality of the installation, and the feasibility of it being used as a drying or malting kiln.
 The use of the frame allowed us to complete the installation in the time that we had and still produce an accurate representation of the original installation, as the frame did not affect the function of the kiln.

-The 2013 and 2014 reconstructions were built in a similar fashion to that of 2012, however the roof was completely constructed from a mud plaster mixture, as would have been the case with the original installation.
+The 2013 to 2015 reconstructions were built in a similar fashion to that of 2012, however the roof was completely constructed from a mud plaster mixture, as would have been the case with the original installation.
 There was also a temporary, mud-brick door built in order to seal the kiln during use.

 The reconstructed kilns therefore was suitable for malting grain, further supporting the theory that the original installation at Skalia was used for beer production.
 The original installation may also have been used for other purposes such as drying fruit or even cooking.
 During our experiments we managed to cook and smoke meat in the upper parts of the dome.